 Yet appearances to the contrary, Sgt.
 Granell's e-mail wasn't an official statement made on behalf of the Illinois State Police about a form of crime it had noted and wanted the public to guard itself against, it was merely the passing along of a dubious e-mail by a private citizen who just happened to be a police officer.
 Later versions of this e-mail identified Sgt.
 Granell as being a member of the Louisiana State Patrol or Louisiana State Police.

-One of the many versions in circulation commences:
+One of the many versions in circulation commenced:

 Detective Bledsoe, of the Florissant, MO Sheriff's office confirms that this is happening in St. Louis County, Missouri and could be happening near you, so be careful and take note.
 Leutenant Tony Bartholome of the Missouiri Highway Patrol urges everyone to keep this email circulating — the more people who are aware of this MO, the better.
 Description of new carjacking scheme:

-The Florissant (Missouri) Police Department has posted this denial on their web site:
+The Florissant (Missouri) Police Department posted a denial of this claim on their web site:

 ERRONEOUS E-MAIL CAUSES ALARM IN CITY OF FLORISSANT